-In today’s post, I want to talk to you about the prettiest villages of the Dordogne, those villages that are included in the list of the most beautiful villages in France and that you will want to visit.
+In today’s post, I want to talk to you about the prettiest villages of the Dordogne.
+Those villages included in the list are among the most beautiful villages in France, and you will definitely want to visit them.

-To be on the list of the most beautiful villages in France you have to meet a number of requirements.
-There are 27 criteria but three are the most important:
+To be on the list of the most beautiful villages in France, you have to meet several requirements.
+There are 27 criteria, but these three are the most important:

-- Having a population of less than 2000 people.
+- Having a population of fewer than 2000 people.

 - The territory of the village has to have at least two Historical Monuments, sites or notable heritage sites,

-- Most of the people of the village has to be agree to present the project of becoming one of the most beautiful villages in France.
+- Most of the people of the village have to agree to present the project of becoming one of the most beautiful villages in France.
 This is done by the Municipal Council.

 We begin to discover the Perigord in the medieval village of St-Jean-de-Côle.
 A very small town, super picturesque and eating beautifully.